Doctors Note Logo

 Sudden Diaphoresis?
 Why Your Body Is Sweating and Medically Approved Next Steps

-Sudden diaphoresis, or excessive sweating, can stem from stress or anxiety, low blood sugar, infections or fever, hormonal shifts, medication effects, severe pain, or emergencies like a heart attack or shock; seek immediate care if it occurs with chest pain, shortness of breath, confusion, fainting, or severe abdominal pain.
+Sudden diaphoresis (excessive sweating) has many possible causes, including stress or anxiety, low blood sugar, infections or fever, hormonal changes, medication side effects, severe pain, or medical emergencies such as a heart attack or shock.
+Seek immediate care if sweating occurs alongside chest pain, shortness of breath, confusion, fainting, or severe abdominal pain.

-There are several factors to consider, and important details by cause can change your next step; see below for medically approved actions such as pausing to assess symptoms, checking glucose if you have diabetes, cooling down safely, reviewing medicines, tracking patterns, and knowing when to contact a clinician or call emergency services.
+Because causes vary widely, your next step depends on the details.
+Medically approved actions include pausing to assess symptoms, checking glucose if you have diabetes, cooling down safely, reviewing your medications, tracking patterns, and knowing when to contact a clinician or call emergency services.

 answer background